Yet-Another-Software-Suite/YALL/README.md

 limelight.getLatestResults().ifPresent((LimelightResults result) -> {
     for (NeuralClassifier object : result.targets_Classifier)
     {
-        // Classifier says its a note.
+        // Classifier says its a coral.
-        if (object.className.equals("note"))
+        if (object.className.equals("coral"))
         {
-            // Check pixel location of note.
+            // Check pixel location of coral.
             if (object.ty > 2 && object.ty < 1)
             {
-            // Note is valid! do stuff!
+            // Coral is valid! do stuff!
             }
         }
     }